tibs/redis-talk/story.rst

 Set is ordered by that score.

-Altough scores do no *need* to be unique.
+Altough scores do not *need* to be unique.

 Can extract by value, by score, by range of scores (including positive and negative infinity).